iii0s/systray/README.md

 # systray
-QSystrayIcon Demo (Wrong Values upon Activation)
+QSystemtrayIcon Demo (Wrong Values upon Activation)

 This is a Qt-Creator project, so please use Qt to try it.